K–12 education: United States

-U.S. public education was conceived of in the late 18th century.
-In 1790, Pennsylvania became the first state to require some form of free education for everyone regardless of whether they could afford it.
+U.S. public education was conceived in the late 18th century.
+In 1790, Pennsylvania became the first state to require some form of free education for everyone, regardless of whether they could afford it.
 New York passed similar legislation in 1805.
 In 1820, Massachusetts became the first state to create a tuition-free high school, Boston English.

 The first K–12 public school systems appeared in the early 19th century.
 In the 1830s and 1840s, Ohioans were taking a significant interest in the idea of public education.
-At that point in time, schools were commonly operated independently of each other, with little attempt at uniformity.
+At that time, schools were commonly operated independently of each other, with little attempt at uniformity.
 The Akron School Law of 1847 changed this.
-The city of Akron unified the operations, curriculum and funding of local schools into a single public school district:
+The city of Akron unified the operations, curriculum, and funding of local schools into a single public school district:

 Under the Akron School Law, there was to be one school district encompassing the entire city.
 Within that district would be a number of elementary schools, with students divided into separate "grades" based on achievement.
 When enough demand existed, the school board would establish a high school as well.
 Property taxes would pay for the new school system.
 A school board, elected by the community, would make decisions about the system's management and hire the necessary professionals to run each school.
 Illustrating the racism that existed in Ohio during this era, the Akron School Law excluded African-American children from the public school system.

-In 1849, the state of Ohio enacted a law modeled after the Akron law which extended the idea of school districts to cover the rest of the state.
+In 1849, the state of Ohio enacted a law, modeled after the Akron law which extended the idea of school districts to cover the rest of the state.

 By 1930, all 48 states had passed laws making education compulsory, and in 1965, President Lyndon B. Johnson signed the Elementary and Secondary Education Act (ESEA), which committed the federal government to significant ongoing expenditures to each state for the purpose of sustaining local K–12 school systems.
 The ESEA essentially made K–12 education the law of the land.

-Since its inception, public K–12 has been debated and subject to several waves of reform throughout the 20th and 21st centuries.
-In the 1980s, Reagan's 'A Nation at Risk' initiative included provisions requiring public education to be evaluated based on standards, and teacher pay to be based on evaluations.
-In the 1990s, the Goals 2000 Act and the "Improving America's Schools" act provided additional federal funding to states to bolster local K–12 systems.
+Since its inception, public K–12 education has been debated and subject to several waves of reform throughout the 20th and 21st centuries.
+In the 1980s, Reagan's "A Nation at Risk" initiative included provisions requiring public education to be evaluated based on standards, and teacher pay to be based on evaluations.
+In the 1990s, the Goals 2000 Act and the "Improving America's Schools" Act provided additional federal funding to states to bolster local K–12 systems.
 This was followed in the 2000s by a rigorous uptick in standards-based evaluations with the No Child Left Behind Act in 2001 and the Race to the Top in 2009.
 In 2015, President Barack Obama signed the Every Student Succeeds Act (ESSA), which returned some power to state governments with respect to evaluations and standards.